 Stakes and Guylines

-Much to our testers' disappointment, very few tents come with an adequate amount of guyline, and most tents ship with low quality line.
+Much to our testers' disappointment, very few tents come with an adequate amount of guyline, and most tents ship with low-quality line.
 Companies do better at sending reasonable quality stakes, but only Hilleberg and Big Agnes include one stake for every guy point on their tents.
 In order to properly pitch a tent, you'll likely need to get more guyline and/or more stakes.
 Most tarp shelters don't include stakes and only a few model tested come with quality guyline.
 Good stakes and cord can save several ounces and increase the longevity of your tent (we've found that most accidental damage occurs when a guy cord comes undone, breaks, or a stake pulls out).
-We recommend MSR Carbon Core Tent Stakes or Easton Nano Tent Stakes for high load guy points.
+We recommend Carbon Core Tent Stakes or high load guy points.

 Many thru-hikers use rocks, sticks, and convenient vegetation instead of stakes, but –depending on the conditions- our testers usually carry 4-6 stakes, which can make pitching a tent significantly faster.
-For guy cord, we like Kelty TripTease LightLine used with MSR CamRing Cord Tensioners.
+For guy cord, we like Kelty TripTease LightLine.

 The Follies of Fast-Pitching with a Footprint